 The Rome area is served by atac‘s metro, buses and trams.
 As a tourist, you will be interested in the A and B metro lines.

 The A line passes the Spanish Steps (a short walk from the Trevi Fountain and Pantheon), Villa Borghese, Castel Sant’Angelo and the Vatican.

 Metro line B takes you to the old Rome – Colosseum, Forum Romanum, Baths of Caracalla.

 Both metro lines pass through the edge of the historic centre.
 The centre itself and the adjacent districts (Trastevere, Borgo, etc.) are served by buses or trams.

 The price of a single ticket valid for 100 minutes is € 1.50.
 A day ticket costs €7 and a 48-hour ticket costs €12.50.
+As of 2023, you don’t have to buy tickets, you just have to put your contactless payment card to the turnstile.
 Or take advantage of unlimited transport and free admission with the Roma Pass.

 Read more about transport in Rome and other useful tips.

 A sojourn tax must be added to the price.
 This is usually paid when you check out of the hotel, but sometimes you may be asked to pay it when you check in.
 You can pay by cash or card.